 The sweet-and-sour sauce in this recipe was originally for pork spareribs, but my family has always enjoyed it this way.
 The longer the wings sit in the ketchup, ginger and orange marmalade sauce, the better they taste.
 They can be served warm or cold.

 -Lora Fletcher, Lyons, Oregon

-- Cut chicken wings into three sections; discard wing tip section.
-In a large resealable plastic bag. combine the flour, seasoned salt and garlic salt.
-Add chicken wings, a few at a time, and shake to coat.
-In a large skillet, fry wings in oil, a few at a time, for 3-4 minutes on each side or until golden and crispy.
+Cut chicken wings into 3 sections; discard wing tip section.
+In a large bowl, combine the flour, seasoned salt and garlic salt.
+Add chicken wings, in batches, and toss to coat.
+In a large cast-iron or other heavy skillet, fry wings in oil, in batches, until golden and crispy, 3-4 minutes.

-- Drain pan drippings; return all chicken to the pan.combine the marmalade, ketchup, soy sauce and ginger; pour over chicken and stir to coat.
-Cover and cook over medium-low heat for 10-15 minutes or until wings are well coated.
-Yield: about 4 dozen.
+Drain pan drippings; return all chicken to the skillet.
+Combine the marmalade, ketchup, soy sauce and ginger; pour over chicken and stir to coat.
+Cover and cook over medium-low heat for 10-15 minutes.

 Use a second skillet if you're skillet isn't large enough to cook all the wings at one time.